dataviruset/sm-hosties/README.txt

 Berni - For helping with hull traces dvander - Pointing out some architectural flaws with the Hosties API Crosshair - Inspiration
+CoMaNdO - Helping out with the development of SM_Hosties 2.1.0+ and the support for CS:GO Bara - Helping out fixing things for 2.2.0

 Thanks to the servers willing to run beta versions of this (for all the problems you never had to deal with, thank them):
 Groger, OnlyFriends